nledford/Pi-Hole-VPS-Tutorial/README.md

 ## Introduction

-The purpose of this guide is to document the steps I take to set up [Pi-Hole](https://pi-hole.net/) and [PiVPN](http://www.pivpn.io/) on a VPS, from companies such as [DigitalOcean](https://www.digitalocean.com/) or [Vultr](https://www.vultr.com/).
+The purpose of this guide is to document the steps I take to set up [Pi-Hole](https://pi-hole.net/) and Wireguard on a VPS, from companies such as [DigitalOcean](https://www.digitalocean.com/) or [Vultr](https://www.vultr.com/).
 The ultimate goal is to have an ad-blocker that will work both on my home network and on any device connected to the VPN.

 Almost every tutorial I found was focused on installing **Pi-Hole** and **Wireguard** on a local Raspberry Pi instead of on a VPS.
 The steps are mostly the same but there are some extra steps involved in securing the VPS to deny access from bad actors.